Cam Rast

-Cameron “Cam” Rast (born January 16, 1970) is a retired American youth international soccer defender and current head coach of the Santa Clara University men’s soccer team.
+Cameron “Cam” Rast (born January 16, 1970) is an American retired youth international soccer defender and current head coach of the Santa Clara University men's soccer team.

 Youth and collegiate career

 Growing up, Rast had a two brothers including his twin, Matt and two sisters.
 Rast grew up in California where he played soccer with the Santa Clara Sporting Club.
 He attended Royal High School in Simi Valley, California.
 As a high school soccer player, he was a 1987–1988 Gatorade High School Player of the Year.
 After graduating from high school, he attended Santa Clara University where he played four seasons (1988–1991) as a defender under head coach Steve Sampson.
 His sophomore year, he was the captain of the Broncos as they made it to the NCAA championship game only to have NCAA officials name Santa Clara and their opponents University of Virginia co-champions after four overtimes.
 The next year, Rast suffered a knee injury which knocked him out of most of the season.
 However, in 1991, Santa Clara and Virginia met again in the NCAA title game.
 This time the game went through four scoreless overtimes before Virginia took the title in penalty kicks.
 On an individual level, Rast was named a first team All American in both 1989 and 1991.